Marculonis21/tdms2root/README.md

 This example finds all *tdms* files in selected folder (`data/*.tdms`;
-subdirectories are not searched) and converts them into root files which are saved into `data/out` directory with same name as originals.
+subdirectories are not searched) and converts them into root files which are saved into `data/out` directory with same name as original files.